 Annual WHS Report is a report produced annually and approved by the Chief Operating Officer (COO).
-It is a collective summary of all the key WHS performance indicators (KPIs), programs and projects previously identified, to improve WHS performance at the University for the previous calendar year.
+It is a collective summary of all the key WHS performance indicators (KPI), programs and projects previously identified, to improve WHS performance at the University for the previous calendar year.

 Local WHS Committee refers to the WHS committee in a local area as identified in the approved governance structure of the University.

 Objectives are specific results that a person or system aims to achieve within a timeframe and with available resources.
 Some examples of business objectives include minimizing expenses, or reducing injuries (http://www.businessdictionary.com/definition).